 Introduction

-This post will cover a tutorial on how to build a flexible, Roboflow-backed object-detection tool that helps LGA planners and asset managers to automatically detect and map key infrastructure elements from aerial or street-level imagery.
+This article will provide a tutorial on how to build a flexible, Roboflow-backed object-detection tool that helps to automatically detect and map key infrastructure elements from aerial or street-level imagery.

 Why Roboflow?